C2SM/spack-c2sm/README.md

 Print the whole list of spack available packages

-Second thing to do is to check the information of your package (i.e versions available, variants and so on) using the command:
+Second thing to do is to check the information of your package using the command:

 ### Spack info